Slack for software developers

 Snippets are useful.
-They let you share code, configuration files, and log files — essential for letting developers know how the computer works (configurations and code) and what it has to tell you (logs).
+They let you share code, configuration files, and log files — essential for letting developers know how the computer executes code and what it has to tell you in the form of logs.

 When you create a snippet, you can select from over 60 different programming languages.
 Go ahead, create and share snippets with your team in a snap!

 Need to share a plain text file?
 Upload the file in Slack and it will automatically convert to a snippet so everyone can read it easily without opening a separate application.

 Keyboard shortcut: ⌘ShiftEnter (Mac) or CtrlShiftEnter (Windows) will open a pop-up window to create a new snippet in Slack.

-In addition to code snippets (which are easy to download to share longer code), you can display portions of text as fixed-width code and send it as a message in any channel.
+In addition to code snippets (which are easy to download to share longer code), you can display shorter portions of text as fixed-width code and send it as a message in any channel.